 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 With kids back to school, many are also back on the field for fall sports.
-For parents who are concerned about the likelihood of injury, Dr. Eric Chehab, Affiliated Orthopaedic Institute Surgeon, shares his insights into what athletes can expect and how to prevent and address potential issues that occur.
+For parents who are concerned about the likelihood of injury, Dr. Eric Chehab, Affiliated Orthopaedic and Spine Institute Surgeon, shares his insights into what athletes can expect and how to prevent and address potential issues that occur.

 Football season will be starting soon – what are some injuries that you see each year among student athletes?
 The most common injuries during the fall season occur to the ankle, knee and shoulder.
 Ankle sprains are by far the most common among student athletes.
 Typically, an athlete will “roll” their ankle, and injure ligaments around the ankle.
 Fortunately, most ankle injuries will heal with time, and physical therapy can help heal the injury more quickly, and reduce the risk of recurrence.